davenquinn/xenoliths/paper/text/figure-captions.md

 #reconstruction
 Tectonic reconstruction of the California margin at 19 Ma showing the early evolution of the San Andreas transform system, offshore oceanic plates, and Cretaceous batholithic belt.
-Exposures of Salinia nappes are shown as red patches west of the future San Andreas Fault.
+The Monterey plate ridge ceased spreading at 20 Ma (Chron 6), which is labeled and corresponds to the similar time-label on Figure \ref{fig:neogene_sections}B.  Exposures of Salinia nappes are shown as red patches west of the future San Andreas Fault.
 The view shows the disaggregated Mojave--Salinia batholith and surface outcrops of subduction channel schists in the Mojave province.
 Reconstruction